wentelteefje/parity-scale-codec-page/content/docs/specification.md

 SCALE defines encodings for native Rust types, and constructs encodings for composite types, such as structs, by concatenating the encodings of their constituents – that is, the elementary types that form these respective complex types.
 Additionally, some variable-length types are encoded with their length prefixed.
 In this way, the encoding of any type can be simplified to the concatenation of encodings of less complex types.

 This table offers a concise overview of the SCALE codec with examples.
 For more detailed, hands-on explanations, please refer to the [encode section]({{< ref "/docs/encode" >}}).
-For the formal specification, please refer to the relevant page of the [Polkadot specification](https://spec.polkadot.network/id-cryptography-encoding#sect-scale-codec).

 | Data type | Encoding Description |  SCALE decoded value	| SCALE encoded value |
 | --        | --          | -- | -- |